-PROMPT EXPLANATION OK TO DELETE 003?
+PROMPT EXPLANATION OK TO DELETE 03?
 0=NO 1=YES The system prompts to confirm that you want to delete this user.
 Press 0 (NO) or 1 (YES).
-If you answered "yes," that user's code is removed from all partitions to which it was assigned, and all authorization levels and other information about that user are deleted.
-Note that a user can be deleted only by a user with a higher authority level.
-A user cannot self delete.
+If you selected "yes," that user's code is removed from all partitions to which it was assigned, and all authorization levels and other information about that user are deleted.
+Note that only a user with a higher authority level can delete a user.
+A user cannot delete their self.

 A user code can be deleted only from the partition through which it was entered.
-If an attempt is made to delete from another partition, the message "User [XXX] Not Deleted" is displayed.
+If an attempt is made to delete from another partition, the message "User [XX] Not Deleted" is displayed.